james-nesbitt/boch/docs/FAQ.md

 4. I don't like the file layout, how do I change it?

   - The top of the control script has a number of bash variables pointing to the various elements.
-You could change those
+You could change those.
-  - if you don't like the source/www system, then feel free to remove it, but make sure to adjust the volume mounts, and nginx configuration as well.
+  - Feel free to re-arrange the architecture as desired.
+It should be enough to drop large elements, althought some libraries may have features that break with extreme changes.

+5. How do I start using the toolset

+   Check out the QUICKSTART doc.